 Given the increasing awareness of the impacts of climate change, there is a growing interest among entities to publish their actions undertaken to address climate change.
 This information may be shared with their shareholders, stakeholders, or the public.
 Managing climate change has become a sound risk management strategy, and thus, there is a desire amongst entities to describe and report their greenhouse gas (GHG) emissions, reductions and emission offsets.
-The Forest Project Protocol is one of several protocols developed by the California Climate Action Registry (the Registry) to be used by entities that are interested in reporting their GHG information.
+The Forest Project Protocol is one of several protocols developed by the Climate Action Reserve (the Reserve) to be used by entities that are interested in reporting their GHG information.

-Specifically, the Forest Project Protocol (FPP) is the Registry's guide for the design, implementation and registration of forest projects.
-It complements the Forest Sector Protocol (FSP), which is an appendix to the Registry's General Reporting Protocol (GRP) and governs forest entity reporting.
-The FPP is written for forest project developers, i.e., those who wish to undertake a forest project.
-Only those forest projects that comply with this protocol and the GRP may be reported to and certified by the Registry.
+Specifically, the Forest Project Protocol (FPP) is the Reserve's guide for the design, implementation and registration of forest projects.
+It complements the Forest Sector Protocol (FSP), governs forest entity reporting.
+The FPP is written for forest project developers, i.e., those who wish to undertake a forest project.4 Only those forest projects that comply with this protocol and the GRP may be reported to and verified by the Reserve.

-A separate, but related protocol, the Registry's Forest Certification Protocol (FCP), provides guidance to approved forest certifiers for conducting certification of biological stocks and emissions reported to the Registry.
-While the FPP and the GRP are the only documents that forest project developers must read, developers are encouraged to familiarize themselves with the FCP to better understand the certification process.
-In summary, we recommend that you first read thoroughly the Registry's GRP before reading this protocol and advise you to also review the FCP for the best understanding of the Registry reporting and certification processes.
+A separate, but related protocol, the Reserve's Forest Verification Protocol (FVP), provides guidance to approved forest verifiers for conducting verification of biological stocks and emissions reported to the Reserve.
+While the FPP and the GRP are the only documents that forest project developers must read, developers are encouraged to familiarize themselves with the FVP to better understand the verification process.
+In summary, we recommend that you first read thoroughly the Registry's GRP before reading this protocol and advise you to also review the FVP for the best understanding of the reporting and verification processes.

-This document is divided into 6 major parts: Part I introduces forest projects and discusses basic concepts and reporting criteria that are essential for understanding the subsequent sections of the protocol; Part II describes the forest project eligibility criteria; Part III outlines the project quantification requirements and process; Part IV provides instruction for reporting carbon (C) stocks, carbon dioxide (CO2) emissions and greenhouse gas reductions to the Registry; Part V describes the process for certifying reported biological stocks and emissions; and Part VI provides annexes of references and worksheets.
+This document is divided into 6 major parts: Part I introduces forest projects and discusses basic concepts and reporting criteria that are essential for understanding the subsequent sections of the protocol; Part II describes the forest project eligibility criteria; Part III outlines the project quantification requirements and process; Part IV provides instruction for reporting carbon (C) stocks, carbon dioxide (CO2) emissions and greenhouse gas reductions to the Reserve; Part V describes the process for verifying reported biological stocks and emissions; and Part VI provides annexes of references and worksheets.